 One of the biggest complaints in content marketing today is executive buy-in.
 It’s a consistent grievance that permeates conference Q&As.
 For those that have executive buy-in, success is much more likely.

 While this complaint is common for content marketers, I’ve never heard anyone moan about influencer marketing buy-in.
 Why?
-Because most marketers look at influencer marketing as merely a tactic and not a sustained and complete marketing strategy.
+Because most marketers look at influencer marketing as merely a tactic and not a sustained and complete digital marketing strategy.
 In fact, many think “influencer marketing” means “round-up posts.”
 Marketers don’t necessarily need executive buy-in to implement a tactic.

 Not only does the below case study have executive buy-in, but it’s the brainchild of the company’s CEO.
 Below is the profile of the company featured in this case study: